vpp-dev/vpp-release-notes/README.md

 @page release_notes_2302 Release notes for VPP 23.02

-More than 195 commits since the previous release, including 96 fixes.
+More than 196 commits since the previous release, including 97 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Mon Dec 26 02:17:48 UTC 2022.
+These are the *DRAFT* release notes for the upcoming VPP 23.02 release, generated as on Tue Dec 27 02:14:51 UTC 2022.

 HIGHLIGHTS-PLACEHOLDER